j-nikki/iface/README.md

 This project brings anonymous, non-intrusive interfaces to C++.
 Leveraging [P0315R4](https://wg21.link/P0315R4), iface allows declaring an interface directly in a function signature - see example below.
 Currently tested on VS 2019 Preview only.

+## Examples

+An interface can be declared anywhere a `decltype` can appear.

 ```c++
 #include <iface.h>
 #include <stdio.h>